<script type="module" src="https://cdn.zywave.com/@zywave/zui-bundle@latest/dist/components/table.js"></script>

 Example of typical cell data alignment, text left aligned / numbers right aligned.

 Example of monetary values in cells with vertical column dividers, aligning the $ symbol to the left of the cell.

-In most cases avoid banding.
-They can distort the meaning of the data by highlighting every other row to the detriment of neighboring rows and can cause user distraction.
-If the rows become hard to follow, particularly when the information is complex, there is considerable space between columns and/or the user is required to scroll horizontally, adding banding will help.
+Row banding can distort the meaning of the data by highlighting every other row to the detriment of neighboring rows and can cause user distraction.

 If the table uses row banding, it does not need row dividers.